mcollina/fastify-api/README.md

 Notice how for `method`, the function didn't have to be named because we are making a direct assignment there.
 If you do name the function, it would be ignored in this specific case.

-## Request and Response interoperability
+## API responses

-If you call a route handler via HTTP, it'll operate normally as if weren't using the plugin.
-If you use `fastify.api` to invoke it from another handler, you'll get an object containing `{ body, status, headers }` as response.
+If you call a route via HTTP, it'll operate normally as if weren't using the plugin.
+If you use `fastify.api.client.xyz()` to invoke it from another handler, you'll get an object containing `{ body, status, headers }` as response.